Dagger linear logic for categorical quantum mechanics: Introduction

-At the very outset of such a project, there are some immediate -- and rather paradigm shattering -- problems to be faced.
-The most obvious question to be answered is the question of what a dagger LDC ($\dagger$-LDC) might be.
-Of course, to answer this question is also to answer the question of what ``dagger linear logic'' is.
-Below we lay the categorical groundwork for these ideas and, thereby, forge a tight connection between dagger linear logic and categorical quantum mechanics.
+At the very outset of such a program, there are some immediate -- and perhaps paradigm breaking -- questions to be faced.
+The most immediate one is the question of what a $\dagger$-LDC might be.
+To answer this question is also to answer the question of what (multiplicative) ``dagger linear logic'' is.
+This article essentially focuses on this question.
+It lays down the categorical groundwork for dagger linear logic and, thereby, begins to build a bridge to CQM.

-Recall that, following the lead of \cite{AC04,Sel07}, it is standard in categorical quantum mechanics to interpret the dagger functor as a stationary on objects involution.
-However, in the setting of an LDC and linear logic one expects an involution to flip the tensor and par structure so that $A^\dagger \ox B^\dagger = (A \oa B)^\dagger$.
-This has the -- perhaps uncomfortable -- effect of implying that the involution in this more general setting can no longer be viewed as being stationary on objects.
-Of course, having started on this road it seems prudent also to replace the equality above by a coherent isomorphism $\lambda_\ox: A^\dagger \ox B^\dagger \to (A \oa B)^\dagger$ and the involution by an isomorphism $\iota_A: A \to (A^\dagger)^\dagger$.
+Recall, following the lead of \cite{AC04,Sel07}, that it is now standard in CQM to interpret the dagger functor as a stationary on objects $(A = A^\dagger)$ involution.
+However, in the setting of linear logic and LDCs, one expects an involution to flip the tensor and par structure so that $A^\dagger \ox B^\dagger = (A \oa B)^\dagger$.
+This has the -- perhaps uncomfortable -- effect of implying that, in these more general settings, the involution can no longer be viewed as being stationary on objects.
+Of course, having started down this road, it seems prudent also to replace the equality above by a coherent isomorphism $\lambda_\ox: A^\dagger \ox B^\dagger \to (A \oa B)^\dagger$ and indeed the involution by an isomorphism $\iota_A: A \to (A^\dagger)^\dagger$.

 At this juncture it is perhaps appropriate to acknowledge that these are not new ideas.
 Models for quantum mechanics in $*$-autonomous categories are often described as ``toy models'' \cite{Abr12} and were, in particular discussed by Pavlovic \cite{Pav11} where some very similar directions were advocated.
-Indeed, Egger \cite{Egg11}, in initiating the development of ``involutive'' categories , was also implicitly suggesting that dagger functors should not necessarily be regarded as being stationary on objects in these more general settings.
-Section \ref{daggers-duals-conjugation} is essentially a realization of Egger's ideas.
+Indeed, Egger \cite{Egg11}, in initiating the development of ``involutive'' categories, was also implicitly suggesting that dagger functors should not necessarily be regarded as being stationary on objects in these more general settings.
+Section~\ref{daggers-duals-conjugation} is essentially a realization of Egger's ideas: we have, however, changed his terminology preferring to talk of ``conjugation'' rather than ``involution'' as we think of the contravariant dagger, $(\_)^\dagger$, as an involution.
+Nonetheless, conjugation and involution are closely related (see section \ref{daggers-duals-conjugation}) as in the presence of dualization having conjugation is equivalent to having an involution.